 - Tax and Customs Working Group

-In order to encourage companies to make large investments that bring about real economic activities, on February 16, 2024, Singapore's Finance Minister proposed an investment deduction policy to provide support to eligible entities, including all businesses with investment projects in important economic sectors and new economic growth areas.
-The US government has also recently allocated hundreds of billions of dollars for sustainability programs and climate finance in addition to semiconductor manufacturing through the promulgation of three new laws.
+To encourage companies to make significant investments that generate substantial economic activity, on February 16, 2024, Singapore's Finance Minister proposed an investment exemption policy to provide support to eligible entities, including all businesses with investment projects in key economic sectors and emerging economic growth areas.
+The US government also recently allocated hundreds of billions of dollars to sustainability and climate financing programs, in addition to semiconductor manufacturing, through the enactment of three new laws.

-Regarding the investment support objects according to the Draft Decree on the establishment, management and use of the Investment Support Fund, we see that the support objects are still within a narrow scope.
-With the condition of investment capital scale of over 12,000 billion VND, or revenue of over 20,000 billion VND/year, only a very small number of enterprises can achieve it, not representing the group of investors in the high-tech sector.
+Regarding the investment support targets outlined in the Draft Decree on the establishment, management, and use of the Investment Support Fund, we find that the scope of eligible entities remains narrow.
+The requirements of investment capital exceeding VND 12,000 billion or annual revenue exceeding VND 20,000 billion are met by only a very small number of businesses, failing to represent the majority of investors in the high-tech sector.

-How does the social insurance agreement between Vietnam and Korea apply?
+How is the social insurance agreement between Vietnam and South Korea applied?

 - Korean Business Association

-The Social Insurance Agreement between Vietnam and Korea was signed in December 2023 and will take effect from January 2024.
-However, there are currently no precise regulations and guidelines regarding how the Agreement applies to Korean citizens in Vietnam, so Korean citizens are not yet covered.
+The social insurance agreement between Vietnam and South Korea was signed in December 2023 and came into effect in January 2024.
+However, there are currently no precise regulations or guidelines regarding how the agreement applies to South Korean citizens in Vietnam; therefore, South Korean citizens are not yet covered by it.

-Continue dialogue between the Ministry of Industry and Trade, Vietnam Electricity Group and relevant parties.
+Continue the dialogue between the Ministry of Industry and Trade, Vietnam Electricity Group, and relevant parties.

 - American Chamber of Commerce

-We recommend continued dialogue between the Ministry of Industry and Trade, Vietnam Electricity (EVN) and private sector stakeholders to explore viable short- and long-term solutions for Vietnam to meet its energy security needs, including promoting approval of large-scale liquefied natural gas (LNG) projects, to support energy security and transition goals.
+We recommend continued dialogue between the Ministry of Industry and Trade, Vietnam Electricity Corporation, and relevant private sector stakeholders to find viable short-term and long-term solutions for Vietnam to meet its energy security needs, including promoting the approval of large-scale liquefied natural gas (LNG) projects to support energy security and transition goals.

 We need to remove regulatory uncertainty and focus on approving short-term, realistic and bankable projects to ensure power supply meets growing demand.